 What’s on the Menu?

 The surprise of the evening was courtesy of multi-award winning rooftop apiary Bermondsey Street Bees.
-Not only do they craft honey from the smallest green spaces around Lambeth and Suffolk but I discovered that their Custom House raw honey was produced by a bee keeper in my very own neighbourhood.
+Not only do their bees make honey from the smallest green spaces around Lambeth and Suffolk but their Custom House raw honey is produced by a bee keeper in my very own neighbourhood.
 What a revelation that was for me having grown up in what many considered to be a wasteland.
 My gift of a jar Custom House honey had the distinct flavour of warm citrus and caramel and now sits with pride on my breakfast table.

-Camelia’s Tea House offered the best of their artisan tea, each of which are lovingly hand blended to their own unique tea recipes.
+Camelia’s Tea House offered the best of their artisan tea each lovingly hand blended to their unique tea recipes.
 I shall forever be in awe of what can be achieved with this humble leaf.
 The Earl Grey Orange blend was simply divine.

 British cured meats were served by Canon and Cannon ranged from classic pork to rabbit and duck.
-Seaweed off the coast of St. Ives and cider from the north coast, venison salami with green peppercorns from the Scottish highlands were both rich and full flavoured and my favourite of the bunch.
+Seaweed off the coast of St. Ives and cider from the north coast, venison salami with green peppercorns from the Scottish highlands were both rich and full-flavoured; this was truly British food’s moment.

-Jensen’s gin distilled the traditional way in London was also served.
-It’s fresh, crisp taste was a perfect reminder why London was once the Gin capital of the world.
+Jensen’s Gin distilled the traditional way in London was also served.
+Its fresh, crisp taste was a gentle reminder why London was once the gin capital of the world.
 I have never been a gin drinker.
 However, even I could appreciate the spicy, woody cleanness in my glass.
 The more I stirred it the fresher it tasted; sprigs of tyme filling the glass creating the appearance of a small forest in my hands.
-Jensen’s has brought gin back to its spiritual home.
+Jensen’s has brought the drink back to its spiritual home.

 The finest natural Cornish oysters from Billingsgate Fish Market served with ponzu sauce were the best I had ever tasted; plump and beautiful in their etheral shells.
 I couldn’t help but sniff for the fresh waters of Cornish rivers on them.
-Paired with the most exquisite Britagne rose from Coates and Seely it was a fusion to die for.
+Paired with the most exquisite Britagne rosé from Coates and Seely it was a combination to die for.

-The evening was a wonderful reminder that good food needn’t be exotic.
-Luxury can at times be redefined by time and tradition.
+The evening was a pleasing reminder that good food needn’t be exotic.
+Luxury can be redefined by time, tradition, patience and skill.
 How fortunate for us that the Five Mile Menu does just that.
 How right that Shangri-La has chosen to fit in with its neighbours.
-Be sure to experience this glorious gathering at Lang Cafe.
+Be sure to experience this glorious gathering at Lang Cafe at The Shard.

 Lang Cafe is located at The Shard, 32 London Bridge Street, London SE1 9SG and opens Monday to Friday 7am – 9pm; Saturday 9am – 9pm; Sunday and Public Holidays 9am – 7pm.